racket/slatex/README.md

+# slatex

+This the source for the Racket package: "slatex".

+### Contributing

+Contribute to Racket by submitting a [pull request], reporting an [issue], joining the [development mailing list], or visiting the IRC or Slack channels.

+### License

+Racket, including these packages, is free software, see [LICENSE] for more details.

+By making a contribution, you are agreeing that your contribution is licensed under the [Apache 2.0] license.

+### Instructions for rebuilding (note: out of date)

 This collection contains Dorai Sitaram's slatex.
 Unlike prior versions of this collection, it contains only the 'translated' --- that is, the mzscheme-specific
 --- version of slatex.
 This means that an update to slatex can only be incorporated